Wabinab/Xenoblade-Chronicles-3-The-Book/src/09_new_journey.md

 He closed his eyes, "Think whatever you want."

 "I think you might be on the mark, though."
 Mio's sounded from the distance.
-He turned and saw Mio and Noah walked towards them.
+He turned and saw Mio and Noah walking towards them.
 Riku, Eunie, and Manana closely followed behind.

 "Oh?"